This article is from the April–June 1994 AFRMA Rat & Mouse Tales news-magazine.

 Health Checking: ALL animals (show or otherwise) at every AFRMA show must be health checked and approved by an AFRMA representative.
 If any sick animals are found (any illness or problem that would normally take the animal off the show table, e.g. respiratory, scabs, etc.), we will require that the entire cage be set aside (divided wire cages to be considered as one cage) and none can be shown out of that cage.
 Colored dots will be used denoting whether the cage passed or didn’t pass.
 Yellow is OK, blue is NOT OK.
 Cages with sale animals not passing the health check will be put behind the sales table until the end of the show.
 If the health checker finds any illness or problem with your animals, make sure they explain what the problem is and how to solve it.

 Members are responsible for selling their own animals or other items in the designated selling area.
+An Exhibitor/Sellers Form must be submitted prior to/with entry.
 All animals/items for sale MUST be inside on the Sales Tables.
 Sales/delivery outside the building is NOT allowed.
 You are required to buy a Sales Permit (sticker) at a flat rate of $10 per person per show or a Yearly Sales Permit for $30.
-You may include the $10/$30 with your entries or pay the morning of the show if not entering any animals to show.
+You must be signed up to sell and paid for by the show deadline.
 You will receive stickers for each cage of sale animals and for each group of other items.
-See the Show Secretary upon arriving at the show.
+See the Show Secretary upon arriving at the show to pick up your permits.
 All other rules about selling will apply (i.e. must be a member, animals health checked, minimum of 5 weeks of age mice/6 weeks of age rats, of good temperament, using the minimum selling price, hand out brochure with each animal sold with your name and phone number included, etc.).
-If you are just selling animals, you will still check in with the Show Secretary and sign an Entry Blank after getting your animals health checked.
 Bring a pedigree or birth certificate for your animals (e-mail copies to the Show Secretary prior to the show)!
 It is best to plan your litters so that the babies are at least 5 weeks the day of the show for mice/6 weeks for rats.

 After you get to the show, before your class is called to the judging table, you may groom your animal with a silk cloth or a shaving brush if you like, to remove any stray specks of dust.
 Animals may not be groomed or touched after the show box is set on the judging table.